-The road to becoming a certified medical assistant may seem daunting at first, but we have narrowed down some of the key steps that you need to take in order to begin this rewarding career.
-Essentially there are two routes to becoming a medical assistant: the official way, and the unofficial way.
+The road to be a certified medical assistant may seem daunting at first, but we have narrowed down some of the key steps that you need to take in order to begin this rewarding career.
+Essentially, there are two routes to being a medical assistant: the official way, and the unofficial way.
 We’ll look at the unofficial way first.

-The Unofficial Way of Becoming a Certified Medical Assistant
+The Unofficial Way of Jumpstarting Your Career as a Certified Medical Assistant

-The Official Way of Becoming a Certified Medical Assistant
+The Official Way of Jumpstarting Your Career as a Certified Medical Assistant

 While formal education is not required, it is highly recommend to those who desire to become certified medical assistants.
 The Certified Medical Assistant credential is given by the AAMA or the American Association of Medical Assistants and it is only given to those that have completed accredited medical assistant programs.
 The official training programs are not as direct as the unofficial method because the actual hands-on experience is postponed for a while.
 However, this method may be more rewarding in the end as the degree program offers a very thorough education.